iWinston/typeorm-plus/docs/logging.md

 }
 ```

-This configuration will enable all executing queries logging + errors of failed queries.
+This configuration will enable all executing queries logging and failed query errors.

 ## Logging options